 There’s a lot of skill involved in just prepping the car before any of the actual priming or painting begins.
 It’s a pretty laborious task and there’s little room for error – it’s the difference between perfection and having to overlook those little areas where it’s not quite right.
 Get it wrong altogether and it can be very expensive to put right.

-Technicians will take off any removable trim elements first – rubber strips, mirrors, etc. and then mask off windows, lights, trims, alloys (anywhere you don’t want painted!) with extreme care.
+Technicians will take off any removable trim elements before the paint job – rubber strips, mirrors, etc. and then mask off windows, lights, trims, alloy wheels (anywhere you don’t want painted!) with extreme care.

 5. There are at least 8 steps the technician needs to go through

-- Choosing the right colour (sounds basic but it’s so important)
+- Choosing the right paint colour (sounds basic but it’s so important)

 - Stripping the original colour

 - Rubbing down

 These can be broken down – some garages claim up to 125 different steps to respraying a car!
 But the above are the essentials.